 It was already late at night, so we decided to head back and try our luck the next day.

 In the morning, I saw updates and photographs from members who were able to find the sparkles at the dock.
 Since Hobart waterfront is quite a big area, I looked for signs in their pictures that could help me to find the exact spot.

 Luckily, one shot was clear enough to show a reflection of the shop.
 Quite a sleuthing I can do huh!
 It was a good thing I checked the pictures as the location was confirmed by the photographer only later in the evening.
 During the day, I scouted the area, making sure I won’t be lost in the dark.

-So armed with a 2 litre water bottle, the two of us made our way to Hobart Waterfront at 10pm.
-The area of sighting was just opposite to a Fish and Chips takeaway boat called Flippers.
-At first I felt kinda weird staring at the water, wondering what people would think if I start emptying the bottle at the dock.
+So armed with a 2-liter water bottle, the two of us made our way to Hobart Waterfront at 10 pm.
+The area of the sighting was just opposite to a Fish and Chips takeaway boat called Flippers.
+At first, I felt kinda weird staring at the water, wondering what people would think if I start emptying the bottle at the dock.
 So to gain some courage, we bought boxes of battered fish and prawns, and ate them at Conservation Dock, few meters away from Flippers.

-The family I met have been road tripping around Australia for the past 12 months and were currently stopping at Hobart.
-We chatted for a while, played with the sparkles and took dozens of video.
+The family I met have been road tripping around Australia for the past 12 months and currently stopping at Hobart.
+We chatted for a while, played with the sparkles and took dozens of videos.

 Hopefully someday I will get to play with them on the beach.